 Here are six craft ciders made with beer yeast — if you’ve never tried this style, these selections are a great place to start!

 Lots of people are introduced to the beer beyond fizzy yellow party juice via Belgian beers.
 Perhaps the style is discovered via travels abroad or at a craft beer bar, alongside a bowl of mussels.
 The candy sweetness and notes of banana and clove are a friendly introduction to European beers, and a lot of that is due to the yeasts used in the brewing process.
 Those same yeasts work wonders in cider, like Nine Pin‘s Belgian, one of its core cider offerings.
-Belgian starts with a farmhouse blend of local apples which are fermented with a Belgian Abbey Ale yeast.
-The result is a 6.3% ABV cider that is reminiscent of top-quality Belgian beers, with notes of tropical fruit, and a smooth creamy mouth feel.
+Belgian starts with a farmhouse blend of local apples that are fermented with a Belgian Abbey Ale yeast.
+The result is a 6.3% ABV cider that is reminiscent of top-quality Belgian beers, with notes of tropical fruit, and a smooth creamy mouthfeel.

 Another cider borrowing flavors from the Belgian Abbey Ale yeast is Finn River‘s Apple Abbey, a semi-sweet, silky, full-bodied farmcrafted cider.
 Thanks to the “yeast adventure,” as Finn River calls it, the sweetness from the blend of organic Jonagold, Cameo, Gala and Honey Crisp apples helps to amplify the qualities of two Belgian yeast strains: tropical aromas of ripe banana, pepper and clove spice and a nutty, bready finish.
-Thanks to low acidity, the lees create a cloudy appearance in the liquid, which looks lovely poured into a tulip glass.
+The lees create a cloudy appearance in the liquid, which looks lovely poured into a tulip glass.
 Consider Apple Abbey for a dessert cider, or to pair with tangy, sharp cheeses.

 As you may have guessed, Wit’s Up from Citizen Cider is made with Beligan-style saison yeast often used to make wit beers.
 Originally released in 2014, this was the third can Citizen added to its core lineup, and it is now one of its most recognizable ciders.
 Made with no added sugars and zero sulfites, Wits Up undergoes a malolactic fermentation (when tart-tasting malic acid is converted to softer-tasting lactic acid) to create a balanced, non-acidic cider with a gentle mouthfeel.
 Wit’s Up is super-crisp and easy to drink, starting off reminiscent of an ale, and finishing like a chuggable session cider.